knative/serving/docs/spec/spec.md

     - containerPort: ...
       name: ... # Optional, one of "http1", "h2c"
       protocol: ... # Optional, one of "", "tcp"

+  # This specifies where the volumes present in the RevisionSpec will be mounted into
+  # the container.
+Each of the volumes in the ConfigurationSpec must be mounted here
+  # or it is an error.
+  volumeMounts:
+  - name: ... # This must match a name from Volumes
+    mountPath: ... # Where to mount the named Volume.
+    readOnly: ... # Must be True, will default to True, so it may be omitted.
+    # All other fields are disallowed.

   livenessProbe: ... # Optional
   readinessProbe: ... # Optional